WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 The most obvious thing would be to call the executable `Wasabi Wallet.exe?  on Windows and `Wasabi Wallet` on Linux and Mac.

-However launching Wasabi Wallet from certain terminals/command lines are problematic, so we should remove the spacing: `WasabiWallet`, and the case sensitivity differences between the operating systems can also cause issues, so that must go too: `wasabiwallet`.
+However launching Wasabi Wallet from certain terminals/command lines is problematic, so we should remove the spacing: `WasabiWallet`, and the case sensitivity differences between the operating systems can also cause issues, so that must go too: `wasabiwallet`.

 But it's too long, it needs a faster way to launch: `wasabi`.